As our lives get busier and free time harder to find, the last thing you want to do when you do get away fly fishing is to forget something.

 It is not a complete checklist for every fly fishing situation and not everyone will agree with these choices.
 You can adapt this to your needs.

-Fly Fishing Gear Checklist: What to Bring on a Day Trip
+Fly Fishing Gear Gear List: What to Bring on a Day Trip

 - fly rods (my trusty Sage, and usually a back up rod)